unixunion/mod-auth-mgr/README.md

     {
         "address": "test.my_authmgr",
-        "user_collection": "users",
+        "user_view": "users",
-        "persistor_address": "test.my_persistor",
+        "persistor_address": "test.my_couch",
         "session_timeout": 900000
     }

 Let's take a look at each field in turn:

 * `address` The main address for the busmod.
 Optional field.
 Default value is `vertx.basicauthmanager`
-* `user_collection` The MongoDB collection in which to search for usernames and passwords.
+* `user_view` The CouchDB view in which to search for usernames and passwords.
 Optional field.
 Default value is `users`.
 * `persistor_address` Address of the persistor busmod to use for usernames and passwords.
 This field is optional.
-Default value is `vertx.mongopersistor`.
+Default value is `vertx.couchpersistor`.
 * `session_timeout` Timeout of a session, in milliseconds.
 This field is optional.
 Default value is `1800000` (30 minutes).

 ## Operations